The 27 Club: Tragic Stories of Addiction

 Expand list

-Regardless of who you choose to believe, the sheer existence of the 27 Club indicates great tragedy for musicians who dabble in drug and alcohol abuse.
-Currently, there are 60 confirmed members of the 27 Club.
-The most recent addition, Anton Yelchin (who played guitar for The Hammerheads in addition to starring as Pavel Chekov in the Star Trek reboot) demonstrates that not all members die of substance abuse.
-Nonetheless, many of the more well-known members share a tragic history of struggles with addiction.
+Currently, there are 60 confirmed 27 Club members.
+The most recent addition, Anton Yelchin (who played guitar for The Hammerheads in addition to starring as Pavel Chekov in the Star Trek reboot), demonstrates that not all members die of substance abuse.
+Nonetheless, many of the more well-known celebrities who died at 27 share a tragic history of struggles with addiction.

 Death by addiction should evoke a sense of tragedy at any age.
-For instance, while Gram Parsons may not qualify for the 27 Club, his death at 26 due to morphine overdose reminds us that this disease often snuffs out life in its prime.
+For instance, while Gram Parsons may not qualify for the 27 Club death list, his death at 26 due to a morphine overdose reminds us that this disease often snuffs out life in its prime.
 Below, we’ll briefly discuss five members of the 27 Club whose deaths prove similarly tragic.
-We may never know what contributions they might have offered the world if they remained alive today.
+We may never know what contributions these musicians who died at 27 might have offered the world if they remained alive today.
 Let this remind us that every life, whether famous or not, should be lived to the fullest.

 Jimi Hendrix